 You can review the various options by clicking their name above.

 There are several transportation options available at Dublin Airport.
-Travel time from the airport to The Convention Centre Dublin (CCD) is about 30 minutes via taxi.
+Travel time from the airport to Croke Park is about 20 minutes via taxi.

 There are many official taxi services throughout Dublin.
 Please ensure you only travel in a registered taxi displaying their taxi license on the dashboard.
 Taxis are readily available all over the city with listed services in most tourism areas.